bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

    This Step should be after the `NuGet restore` Step: you will want to install all your dependencies before running tests on your app.
 3. Fill in the required input variables.
 By default, all the inputs are [Environment Variables](/getting-started/getting-started-steps/#environment-variables-as-step-inputs).
 Click on the `Env Vars` tab in the Workflow Editor to change the value of the Environment Variable.
    * **Path to Xamarin Solution**: the location of your Xamarin solution file.
    * **Xamarin project configuration**: the solution configuration, set up in Visual Studio, that you wish to run on Bitrise.
+Change the appropriate environment variable if you wish to run a different configuration; for example, if you only wish to build an iOS project, as opposed to both iOS and Android projects.
    * **Xamarin platform**: the target platform of your solution configuration.

 {% include message_box.html type="note" title="Debug inputs" content="In the Debug input group, you can configure the Step further: set the building tool, set additional flags for the NUnit Console Runner, and configure whether you want to build your test projects before running tests."%}